 GETTING A MARRIAGE LICENCE WHEN ONE PERSON IS ABSENT

-- You must hand in the completed application form to the Town Clerk’s office.
+- You must hand in the completed application form to the Municipal Clerk’s office.

 - It must be an original application signed by both parties.

 - You must show the original ID or documentation from your absent partner.